WeblateOrg/weblate/docs/admin/access.rst

     Update the internal repository [`Administration`, `Manage repository`]

-Global privileges
+Site wide privileges
-    Use management interface (global)
+    Use management interface

-    Add language definitions (global)
+    Add language definitions

-    Manage language definitions (global)
+    Manage language definitions

-    Add groups (global)
+    Add groups

-    Manage groups (global)
+    Manage groups

-    Add users (global)
+    Add users

-    Manage users (global)
+    Manage users

-    Manage announcements (global)
+    Manage announcements

-    Manage translation memory (global)
+    Manage translation memory

 .. note::

-   The global privileges are not granted to any default role.
-These are powerful and they are quite close to the superuser status - most of them can affect all projects on your Weblate installation.
+   The site wide privileges are not granted to any default role.
+These are powerful and quite close to the superuser status—most of them affect all the projects of your Weblate installation.

 List of groups
 ++++++++++++++